Dillard Pre-law Program Earns Top Honors from the American Bar Association

 Competing against law schools, firms and organizations across the country, Dillard University [a UNCF-member institution] received the prestigious 2018 ABA Section of Litigation’s Diversity Leadership Award.
 The Section of Litigation created this honor to recognize those who have made outstanding commitments to promoting full and equal participation in the legal profession through the encouragement and inclusion of women, people of color, persons with disabilities, and/or persons of differing sexual orientations and gender identities.

-The Diversity Leadership Award was presented to Attorney Adria Kimbrough, Dillard’s Pre-law Program advisor, during the Annual Conference Luncheon on Thursday, May 3, at the Hilton San Diego Bayfront in San Diego, California.
+The Diversity Leadership Award was presented to Attorney Adria Kimbrough, Dillard’s Pre-law Program advisor, during the Annual Conference Luncheon on Thursday, May 3, at the Hilton San Diego Bayfront in San Diego, CA.

 “This is a major milestone,” Kimbrough said.
 “For Dillard, this is just another sign that our Prelaw program is competitive, cutting-edge and committed to ensuring that our students are prepared and to increasing diversity in the legal profession.”